JimmyZhangJW/JimmyZhangJW/README.md

 - 🌱 I’m currently learning Java, Golang
 - 👯 I’m looking to collaborate on meaningful open source projects
 - 🤔 I’m looking for help with Job searching :3
-- 💬 Ask me about the meaning of the life (42)
+- 💬 Ask me about the meaning of life (42)
 - 📫 How to reach me: jzhang5@andrew.cmu.edu
 - ⚡ Fun fact: I'm losing weights during self-isolation time
 <br>